Devil's Icebox (cave)

-Devil's Icebox is a cave located in Rock Bridge Memorial State Park in Columbia, Missouri.
-It is said to one of the longest caves in the state of Missouri and is one of the caves with the highest number of species in the state.
-The cave is currently closed to protect the endangered Indiana bat.
-It is the only known natural home of the species Kenkia glandulosa or pink planarian.
+Devil's Icebox is a cave in Rock Bridge Memorial State Park in Columbia, Missouri.
+It is said to be one of the longest caves in the state of Missouri and is one of the caves with the highest number of species in the state.
+It is currently closed to protect the endangered Indiana bat, and is the only known natural home of Kenkia glandulosa (the pink planarian).

 Name

 The cave was probably given the name Devil's Icebox by people living in area during the early 1800s.
 The word icebox in the name probably came from the very cold air that leaks from the cave all year.
 In 1926, the name of the cave was printed in an article about the earliest exploration of the cave in 1924.

 History

 The stream that flows through Devil's Icebox Cave was a source of power for settlers in the 19th century.

 The earliest exploration of the cave took place in 1924.
 A man named Ben M Yates claimed he was the first one to explore that cave, he along with his sons went into the cave with a john-long boat and other items.
 They were said to have explored the cave for 24 hours and traveled 5 miles.

 Access to the cave was restricted in 2006.
 Then in 2010, tours to the general public stopped to protect the bats from white-nose syndrome.
 Despite this, the disease affected the caves in Rock Bridge during 2013.